Director of the Office of Mathematics Education

 Department of Mathematics, Statistics, and Computer Science

-Mara V. Martinez is Associate professor of Mathematics Education in the Mathematics, Computer Science and Statistics Department at the University of Illinois at Chicago.
+Mara V. Martinez is the Director of the Office of Mathematics Education and an Associate professor of Mathematics Education in the Mathematics, Computer Science and Statistics Department at the University of Illinois at Chicago.
 Her research interests include design and study of learning environments aimed at providing students with meaningful opportunities to learn about algebra and mathematical proof.
 Her research has contributed in providing examples of specific learning environments aimed at exposing students to generate conjectures and proofs, using algebra as the main proving tool.
 Another research interest focuses on pre-service teachers learning of the work of teaching that puts at the center taking into account students’ thinking.
 Her research has been supported by the National Science Foundation.

 Martinez, M & Pedemonte, B (accepted).
 Relationship between Inductive Arithmetic Argumentation and Deductive Algebraic Proof.
 Educational Studies in Mathematics.